rohan-pareek/spacex-launch-programs/README.md

 ## Steps to run the project in local

-Run the following command inside project directory
+Run the following command inside project directory:

 * npm install
 * npm start
-* app will open in your browser at port 3000
+* site will open in your browser at port 3000

 ## Available Scripts